webplatform/docs/apis/geolocation/Coordinates/index.md

 standardization_status: 'W3C Candidate Recommendation'
 summary: 'The geographic coordinate reference system used by the attributes in this interface is the World Geodetic System (2d).'
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: Geolocation
+  - Geolocation
 uri: apis/geolocation/Coordinates

 ---